Frithweaver/markdown-cv/index.md

 ## Qualifications

 ### Competencies
- - **Arts Advocate**: Collaborates with educators, musicians, and community leaders to set budget and policy for professional associations and non-profits.
  - **Tech Background**: Twelve years of experience building and implementing customized corporate software suites.
  - **Proven Performer**: Able to plan, prepare and execute a successful software launch or a holiday concert.
  - **Knows The Audience**: Quickly comprehends unfamiliar organizational cultures, listens carefully, re-articulates needs, revises often.